-The conditions for the procurement of goods or services through formal written price quotations, are as follows:

-a) quotations must be obtained in writing from at least three different providers
+- 19.1.
+The conditions for the procurement of goods or services through formal written price quotations, are as follows: - a) quotations must be obtained in writing from at least three different providers whose names are listed on Central Supplier Database

-- whose names are listed on Central Supplier Database - if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - c) the accounting officer must record the names of the potential providers and their written quotations. - A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.
+- b) if it is not possible to obtain at least three quotations, the reasons must be recorded and approved by the chief financial officer or an official designated by the chief financial officer, and - c) the accounting officer must record the names of the potential providers and their written quotations. - 19.2.
+A designated official referred to in subparagraph (1) (c) must within three days of the end of each month report to the chief financial officer on any approvals given during that month by that official in terms of that subparagraph.

-19. PROCEDURES FOR PROCURING GOODS OR SERVICES THROUGH FORMAL WRITTEN PRICE QUOTATIONS
+20. PROCEDURES FOR PROCURING GOODS OR SERVICES THROUGH WRITTEN OR VERBAL QUOTATIONS AND FORMAL WRITTEN PRICE QUOTATIONS

-The procedure for the procurement of goods or services through formal written price quotations, is as follows:

-- a) the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis. - b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17(19), be advertised for at least seven days on the website and an official notice board of the municipality; - c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all formal written price quotations accepted by an official acting in terms of a sub delegation; - e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - f) acceptable offers, which are subject to the preference points system (PPPFA and this SCM Policy), must be awarded to the bidder who's offer is according to specifications, has the ability to deliver and is compliant with all the other requirements and scored the highest points.

-g) Minimum requirements for proper record keeping must be complied with.
+- 20.1.
+The procedure for the procurement of goods or services through written or verbal quotations or formal written price quotations, is as follows: - a) the accounting officer must promote ongoing competition amongst providers by inviting providers to submit quotations on a rotation basis. - b) all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must, in addition to the requirements of paragraph 17(19), be advertised for at least seven days on the website and an official notice board of the municipality; - c) offers received must be evaluated on a comparative basis taking into account unconditional discounts; - d) the accounting officer or chief financial officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - e) offers below R30 000 (VAT included) must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - f) acceptable offers, which are subject to the preference points system (PPPFA and this SCM Policy), must be awarded to the bidder who's offer is according to specifications, has the ability to deliver and is compliant with all the other requirements and scored the highest points. - g) Minimum requirements for proper record keeping must be complied with.

-20. COMPETITIVE BIDS
+21.COMPETITIVE BIDS